Ricky12Awesome/wf_fissure_price/README.md

 * `./bin` is shared code between binaries
 * `./cli` is code for cli binary
 * `./gui` is code for gui binary (not yet implement)
+* `./overlay` is code for overlay stuff, this will probably be in its own crate for anyone to use